heetch/regula/docs/clients/go.md

 )

 func main() {
+	// Create a client.
 	cli, err := client.New("http://localhost:5331/")
 	if err != nil {
 		log.Fatal(err)
 	}

-	ng := regula.NewEngine(cli.Rulesets)
+	// Create an engine and pass the client.Rulesets field whitch instantiates the regula.Evaluator interface. ng := regula.NewEngine(cli.Rulesets)

-	str, res, err := ng.GetString(context.Background(), "/a/b/c", regula.Params{
+	// Every call to the engine methods will send a request to the server. str, res, err := ng.GetString(context.Background(), "/a/b/c", regula.Params{
 		"product-id": "1234",
 		"user-id":    "5678",